-Participants will attend class two Saturdays per month from 9 a.m. to 2 p.m. at FAU.
-Fellows will explore the dynamics of creating, developing, and sustaining social movements through peer-to-peer and student-to-faculty interactive workshops designed to be a platform for student-driven activism and engagement.
-Grounding this experience will be the introduction to and practice of mindfulness techniques to ensure the self-care and sustainability required for successful social movement work.
-Special guest speakers will also participate.
-The curriculum is designed to be hands-on, interactive, and project based.
-Each participant is expected to use the Fall classes to develop a project proposal, in consultation and guidance with Institute faculty, that will then be further developed and launched during the spring semester.
+Participants will attend class two Saturdays per month from 9 a.m. to 3 p.m.
+Fellows will explore the dynamics of creating, developing, and sustaining social movements through peer-to-peer and student-to-faculty interactive workshops designed to be a platform for student-driven activism and community engagement.
+Grounding this experience will be the introduction to and practice of mindfulness techniques to ensure the self-care and sustainability required for successful social movement work..
+Each participant is expected to use the Fall classes to develop a project proposal, in consultation and guidance with fellowship faculty, that will then be further developed and launched during the spring semester.